 Like most physical servers, you cannot change all of these virtual components while your virtual server is up and running.
 You run this recipe from HV1 and turn the PSDirect VM off before configuring the virtual hardware.

 This recipe does not cover the VM's virtual NIC.
-By default, Virtual Machines (such as you created in the Creating a virtual machine recipe) contain a single virtual NIC.
+By default, Virtual Machines (such as you created in the Creating a Hyper-V VM recipe) contain a single virtual NIC.
 You can add additional NICs to any VM should you wish to.
-You Configure VM networking in the Configuring Hyper-V networking recipe later in this chapter.
+You configure VM networking in the Configuring VM networking recipe later in this chapter.

 Getting ready